hoekma/redpop/src/demo/README.md

 2. Ensure both windows are visible
 3. npm run demoPublisher

-Observe messages play in the consumer window.
+Observe events play in the consumer window.

 Repeat the publisher several times.

-To replay all messages
+To replay all events

 1. In the publisher shell window or a new shell
 2. npm run demoReplay

-All of the messages in the Redis stream will replay and the results can be observed in the consumer window.
+All of the events in the Redis stream will replay and the results can be observed in the consumer window.

 Things to try:

-1. Edit the publisher file to publish more messages.
+1. Edit the publisher file to publish more events.
 2. Edit the consumer's config to play with the batch size

 Note: the consumer should be run in its own window as it continually listens for events.